Fah-fah

-Fah-fah is a Djiboutian soup, Mostly eaten in southern parts of the country.
-It is mainly served for Dinner.
-This dish is really popular in East African cuisine.
-Fah-fah is made typically of goat meat with vegetables and green chilies and served with flatbread called aish or also known as Lebanese bread or it is served with injera, a popular Ethiopian bread or lahoh, a sponge-like Somali bread.
+Fah-fah is a Djiboutian soup, mostly eaten in southern parts of the country, as well as northern Somalia.
+It is popular in East African cuisine.
+Fah-fah is typically made of goat meat with vegetables and green chilies.

-This should not be confused with dried infant formula called faffa in neighboring Ethiopia.
+Ingredients

+Fah-fah is commonly prepared using goat meat, although beef or lamb may also be used.
+Other ingredients typically include: